nodejs/TSC/Moderation-Policy.md

 The Moderation Team is responsible for deciding what constitutes inappropriate behavior that may be subject to Moderation.

+## Outside Commentary via Social Media

+Comments by individuals made in any venue falling outside the explicit scope of responsibility of the Node.js Foundation, TSC, or Community Committee are explicitly not covered by this policy unless the individual is explicitly acting or commenting on behalf of the Node.js Foundation, TSC or Community Committee in an official capacity.
+The statements, views, and opinions contained in such comments are not endorsed by, nor do they necessarily reflect, the opinions and views of the Node.js Foundation, TSC or Community Committee.

+Moderation requests based solely on the content of comments made in any such venue *may* be ignored.

+All Collaborator's are cautioned, however, that any statements made publicly by members of the Node.js GitHub Organization *will* be interpretted by readers as reflecting on the project as a whole, despite the statement above.
+It is therefore important for Collaborator's to remain cognizant of how their statements will be interpreted and what impact such statements may have on the project.

 ## Requesting Moderation